themesberg/flowbite-svelte/src/routes/forms/floating-label.md

 <Htwo label="Disabled state" />

-<p>Apply the disabled attribute to the input fields to disallow the user from changing the content.</p>
+Apply the disabled attribute to the input fields to disallow the user from changing the content.

 <ExampleDiv>
 <div id="exampleWrapper" class="grid gap-6 items-end w-full md:grid-cols-3">